The Soldier's Details

 - Evacuated sick, embarked on HMT Stirling Castle at Ceylon 13.3.1942 and disembarked at Melbourne 28.3.1942.
 Transferred to 5th Military District disembarking HMT Egra on 13/4/1942.
 Classified medically fit on 27/4/1942 and Taken on Strength to 2/3rd MGB 20.5.1942.
 Admitted to hospital on 25/11/1942 after an explosives accident and evacuated to 113th Australian General Hospital.
 Transferred to 115th Australian General Hospital on 18/12/1942.
 Soldier's right hand was amputated below the wrist on 9/2/1944.

 - Evacuated sick ex‐Java.
 Embarked on HMT Stirling Castle at Ceylon on 13.3.1942

-Morris enlisted August 1940.
-He became Storeman with ‘C’ Company.
+Morris enlisted at Menzies August 1940. (read Menzies Enlistments) He later joined 2/4th MGB becoming a Storeman with ‘C’ Company.
 He was sent to South Australia and Northern Territory with 2/4th for training.